John Newton (poet): Non-fiction writing and other literary work

 In early 2019, Newton was the first reviewer of a collection of letters by James K. Baxter, edited by Baxter's friend John Weir.
 Writing in New Zealand online magazine The Spinoff, Newton observed that as a result of the publication of these letters "it's no longer possible to talk about [Baxter] without addressing the ways that he thinks and writes about women".
 He highlighted Baxter's letters to other female poets, and that they "also provide a distressing insight" into Baxter's marriage to Jacquie Sturm.
 The letters' "most appalling disclosure" was the confession to a friend in 1960 that Baxter had raped Sturm.
 Newton wrote that "it won't be a surprise if, for many potential readers, this statement comes to drown out everything else that Baxter wrote".
-After the review, Newton was asked by another journalist why he left the subject of Baxter's relationships with members of the commune at Jerusalem out of his 2009 book Double Rainbow; Newton explained that during his preparatory research it was clear that people did not want cause Sturm embarrassment, and further that he felt that these issues would drown out "the bicultural dimension, the collaboration between the pā and the hippies".
+After the review, Newton was asked by another journalist why he left the subject of Baxter's relationships with members of the commune at Jerusalem out of his 2009 book Double Rainbow; Newton explained that during his preparatory research it was clear that people did not want to cause Sturm embarrassment, and further that he felt that these issues would drown out "the bicultural dimension, the collaboration between the pā and the hippies".

 In 2019, Newton received the Robert Burns Fellowship, one of New Zealand's most prestigious literary awards.
 The award provided him with an office in the English department at the University of Otago during 2020.
 He said he intended to use the time to write the second instalment of his New Zealand literature trilogy, following on from Hard Frost, which will cover the 1946 to 1968 period.
 A final instalment is planned to cover the 1970s and 1980s.
 The first few months of Newton's fellowship were spent in lockdown due to the COVID-19 pandemic.